top of page

 Search

-Your Child Doesn’t Need Fixing — He Needs to Be Seen
+Your Child Doesn’t Need Fixing — He Needs to Be Seen.
+Here is how Frum parents can move from constant friction to deep connection.

 A child refuses to listen.
 He argues.
 He shuts down.
 He pushes back against everything you ask.